RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 ## 4.1 Set up the top header as floating

-In layout configuration (default one), chose to edit the top header (called header in v1 version and page-top-header in v1.1+ version).
+In layout configuration (default one), edit the top header (called header in v1 version and page-top-header in v1.1+ version).

-Open advanced options and paste the following styles, that indicates the header should remain above page when it scrolls (and spans horizontally).
+Open advanced options and paste the following styles, that indicates the header should remain above page when it scrolls (and span horizontally).

 ```json